 Our Commitment to this effort

-The cost of publishing our three Karl Ritter titles (including both editions of the Ritter biography) from layout to binding has been AUS$25,186.
+The cost of publishing our three Karl Ritter titles (including both editions of the Ritter biography) from layout to binding has been AUD$25,186.
 That is about US$18,000 or €15,600.
 As we sell many copies of the three books wholesale to re–sellers in the USA and Europe, we will never break–even on these books.
 The cost of researching the books, involving eight annual trips to Germany and three trips to Argentina between 2008 and 2018; where months of time were spent working in archives and meeting film scholars and friends or family of Karl Ritter; cannot be calculated, but it is in the many tens of thousands of dollars well spent.
 We had a fantastic adventure discovering the extraordinary life of, and unearthing new facts on, this amazing director!
-Karl Ritter was one of the world's first licenced pilots (1911, licence certificate #121) -- a talented graphic artist, a soldier in both WWI and WWII, awarded the Iron Cross 2nd and 1st class; awarded the Silver Medal from Franco for his Spanish Civil War film work; a NSDAP member since 1925, was married into the Richard Wagner family, who worked on 120 film scripts and/or silent and sound films between 1925-1944; worked with Alfred Hitchcock at Eltree Studios in London, with René Clare three times in Paris, was the Publicist for Walt Disney Produktion in the early 1930's, a pioneer in special effects for his aviation films Stukas and Besatzung Dora; and as a Luftwaffe Major at age 56 –– escaped from Soviet captivity at the end of WWII; involving a harrowing and extremely dangerous 600 kilometer twenty-four day and night journey across Czech Partisan and Red Army lines on foot.
+Karl Ritter was one of the world's first licenced pilots (1911, licence certificate #121) -- a talented graphic artist, a soldier in both WWI and WWII, awarded the Iron Cross 2nd and 1st class; awarded the Silver Medal from Franco for his Spanish Civil War film work; a NSDAP member since 1925, was married into the Richard Wagner family, who worked on 120 film scripts and/or silent and sound films between 1925-1944; worked with Alfred Hitchcock at Eltree Studios in London, with René Clare three times in Paris, was the Publicist for Walt Disney Produktion in the early 1930's, a pioneer in special effects for his aviation films Stukas and Besatzung Dora; took a crew of 43 men into the Soviet Union for an entire month during the Battle of Leningrad and filmed part of Besatzung Dora there behind Partisan lines; and as a Luftwaffe Major at age 56 –– escaped from Soviet captivity at the end of WWII; involving a harrowing and extremely dangerous 600 kilometer twenty-four day and night journey across Czech Partisan and Red Army lines on foot.
 His escape is told for the first time ever in his own words in our Ritter biography.
-There is absolutely no other film director of this era as interesting as is Karl Ritter!
+Take our word for it......there is absolutely NO other film director of this era as interesting as is Karl Ritter!

 Please discover Karl Ritter for yourself by purchasing these titles.
 You shall not be disappointed!